torvalds/linux/Documentation/scsi/advansys.rst

    Enabling this option adds statistics collection and display through /proc to the driver.
 The information is useful for monitoring driver and device performance.
-It will add to the size of the driver execution image and add minor overhead to the execution of the driver.
+It will add to the size of the driver execution image and add mianalr overhead to the execution of the driver.

    Statistics are maintained on a per adapter basis.
 Driver entry